LTUC/amman-dotnet-401d2/Curriculum/Class01/Resources/Types.md

 <hr />

 ## Casting
-Sometimes it is required to do mathamatical equations of two different types of variables.
+Sometimes it is required to do mathematical equations of two different types of variables.
 When this happens it is usually helpful to have the ability to change the original types to different types quickly (for example: changing a short to an int).
 This can be done through ***typecasting***.

 There are two different types of typecasting: